Geometry-Aware Cross Modal Alignment for Light Field-LiDAR Semantic Segmentation: CONCLUSION

 \section{CONCLUSION}

-In this work, we introduce the first multimodal dataset for real-world traffic scenes that integrates light field and LiDAR modalities.
-It includes 623×9 annotated light field images from a 3x3 camera array and corresponding LiDAR point cloud data across 623 frames.
-Unlike existing datasets, our camera array provides a broader perspective disparity, improving semantic segmentation accuracy.
-A key feature is the per-pixel annotation across all viewpoints, enabling comprehensive light field segmentation.
-We benchmark leading single-image, light-field and point-cloud segmentation techniques, showcasing the effectiveness of our dataset.
-Additionally, we introduce Mipfseg and Mlpfseg, the first multimodal fusion segmentation network for both point clouds and light field images.
-The network uses point-pixel interpolation fusion to create dense features from sparse point cloud data, with enhanced fusion via alignment loss and cross-attention mechanisms.
-The depth difference perception module strengthens the learning of occluded object parts, improving recognition accuracy.
-By incorporating light field images, our approach improves segmentation accuracy for small and occluded objects, achieving state-of-the-art performance for both image and point cloud modalities.
-In future work, we aim to integrate light field depth estimation for joint training, further refining the depth perception module and developing a more unified network.
+In this work, we introduce, to the best of our knowledge, the first multimodal dataset for real-world traffic scenes that jointly integrates light field images and LiDAR point clouds.
+The dataset comprises 623$\times$9 synchronized frames captured by a 3×3 camera array, providing dense multi-view light field observations together with corresponding LiDAR point clouds.
+A key characteristic of TrafficScene is its comprehensive 2D–3D joint supervision, achieved through dense per-view light field annotations and geometrically consistent LiDAR point-level labels.
+Based on this dataset, we benchmark representative single-image, light-field, and point-cloud segmentation methods, demonstrating the effectiveness of multimodal learning for complex traffic scene understanding.
+We further propose Mlpfseg, a multimodal fusion framework that jointly processes light field images and LiDAR point clouds.
+By exploiting cross-modal feature interactions and depth-aware representation learning, the proposed method enhances feature discriminability and improves segmentation performance, particularly for small and occluded objects, achieving consistent gains across both modalities.
+In future work, we aim to incorporate light field depth estimation for joint optimization, further improving geometric consistency and enabling a more unified multimodal learning framework.

 \begin{IEEEbiography}[{ }]{Jie Luo} is currently working toward the Master degree in the Big Data Technology and Engineering with Shenzhen International Graduate School, Tsinghua University, China.
 His research interests include the autonomous driving, semantic segmentation, and multimodal data fusion.
 He has published paper in ICME. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Yuxuan Jiang} is currently working toward the Master degree in the Artificial Intelligence with Shenzhen International Graduate School, Tsinghua University, China.
 His research interests include the video anomaly detection and multimodal data fusion. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xin Jin} (Senior Member, IEEE) received the M.S. degree in communication and information system and the Ph.D. degree in information and communication engineering from the Huazhong University of Science and Technology, Wuhan, China, in 2002 and 2005, respectively.
 From 2006 to 2008, she was a Post-Doctoral Fellow with The Chinese University of Hong Kong, Hong Kong.
 From 2008 to 2012, she was a Visiting Lecturer with Waseda University, Fukuoka, Japan.
 Since March 2012, she has been with Shenzhen International Graduate School, Tsinghua University, Beijing, China, where she is currently a Professor.
 She is also a Distinguished Professor of the Peng Cheng Scholar.
 She has authored or co-authored more than 200 conference and journal papers.
 Her research interests include computational imaging, and power-constrained video processing and compression.
 She is a member of SPIE and ACM.
 She was a recipient of the Gold Medal of International Exhibition of Inventions of Geneva in 2024 and 2022, the Second Prize of the National Science and Technology Progress Award in 2016, the First Prize of Guangdong Science and Technology Award in 2015, and the ISOCC Best Paper Award in 2010.